apache/cxf/distribution/src/main/release/samples/jax_rs/tracing_brave/README.txt

   mvn install
   mvn -Pserver  (from one command line window) mvn -Pclient  (from a second command line window)

+Alternatively, there are different client examples available (Apache HttpClient, OkHttp3, Apache HttpAsyncClient):

+  mvn -Papache  (from a second command line window) mvn -Pokhttp3  (from a second command line window) mvn -Pasync  (from a second command line window)

 To remove the target dir, run mvn clean".